 An excellent way is to join Greek life!
 Female students have numerous college sororities to choose from.
 But what are sororities, and how can joining one help make your college life easier, more fun, and more meaningful?

-Related Article: The Top 15 Colleges with the Best Student Life in 2021
+Related Article: The Top 15 Colleges with the Best Student Life

 FREQUENTLY ASKED QUESTIONS

 Popular culture, like TV shows and movies, often portrays sororities as synonymous with wild parties where alcohol and drugs are common.
 However, the latter is taken seriously with proactive measures to help students avoid the pitfalls of alcohol and substance abuse.